weglide/flugfeld/README.md

 ### Sectors

 The sectors.json file describes all sectors that do not match administrative regions.
 You may add relevant sectors of your choice.
-Just copy and paste the content of the file [here](https://geojson.io/) to have a look at already existing sectors.
+Just copy and paste the content of the file [here](https://geojson.io/) or look at the GitHub preview to get an overview of already existing sectors.

 Order of languages is German, English, French, Dutch, Czech, Italian, Polish.

 ### Multi Regions

 Multi regions are filters that combine multiple regions or countries.
 You may add relevant multi regions of your choice.
-Multi regions can contains both, countries and regions.
+Multi regions can contain both, countries and regions.

 ## Tiles